 Typically used by:

-Joint tenants in common allows multiple people to share fractional ownership in a property instead of equal ownership.
+Joint tenants in common (JTIC) allows multiple people to share fractional ownership in a property instead of equal ownership.
 There are no automatic rights of survivorship with joint tenants in common.
 When one owner dies, their share of the investment automatically goes back to their estate, unless otherwise specified in a will.

 Typically used by: Multiple real estate investors who want to share ownership in a single property, and keep the interest of each separate should one party pass away or leave the investment.